 - Add the following code to the .htaccess file.
 Adjust the example paths (marked in red) as needed for your server.
 Adjust the group name that you created in step 5 if it differs from the below example.

 AuthUserFile /home/auth/.htpasswd AuthGroupFile /home/auth/.htgroups AuthType Basic AuthName "LWS" require group admins

 - Test carefully.

-If you can not use the Apache htpasswd utility, here's a free, online script that creates the necessary files for you.
+If you cannot use the Apache htpasswd utility, there's a free .htaccess generator that creates the necessary files for you.
 You'll need to know the user name, password, and path.
 The script does the rest for you.
-Note that for more advanced configuration, such as the use of groups, you'll need to edit the resulting files.
+Note that for more advanced configurations, such as the use of groups, you'll need to edit the resulting files.